olincb/website/app/views/markdown/blogs/_2023-03-13: Luang Prabang.md

 ![A “Community Based Tourism Development Project”](/blog/images/2023-03-13_humanzoo.JPG)

 Moving on from that lowlight, we visited a bear sanctuary where they house bears saved from poaching who will never be able to return to the wild.
 There was a lot of educational material on bear conservation in SE Asia.
 They had at least four Asian Black Bears that I saw, and possibly more in parts of their enclosure that was further off the path.
+It is unfortunate that the bears got into this position, but all things considered they seemed to have it pretty nice.

 ![Bears in a rehab center](/blog/images/2023-03-13_bears.JPG)